elankath/mcmdesign/src/machine-controller/node_drain.md

 ### VolumeAttachmentHandler

-Inside `github.com/gardener/machine-controller-manager/pkg/util/provider/drain/volume_attachment.go`,
+[pkg/util/provider/drain.VolumeAttachmentHandler](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/util/provider/drain#VolumeAttachmentHandler) is an handler used to distribute incoming [k8s.io/api/storage/v1.VolumeAttachment](https://pkg.go.dev/k8s.io/api/storage/v1#VolumeAttachment) requests to a number of workers where each worker is a channel of type `*VolumeAttachment`.

-[pkg/util/provider/drain.VolumeAttachmentHandler](https://pkg.go.dev/github.com/gardener/machine-controller-manager@v0.47.0/pkg/util/provider/drain#VolumeAttachmentHandler) is an handler used to distribute incoming [k8s.io/api/storage/v1.VolumeAttachment](https://pkg.go.dev/k8s.io/api/storage/v1#VolumeAttachment) requests to all listening workers via means of a slice of typed `VolumeAttachment` channels.
-A `VolumeAttachment` is a non-namespaced k8s object that captures the intent to attach or detach the specified volume to/from the specified node.
+A [k8s.io/api/storage/v1.VolumeAttachment](https://pkg.go.dev/k8s.io/api/storage/v1#VolumeAttachment) is a non-namespaced k8s object that captures the intent to attach or detach the specified volume to/from the specified node.
+See [VolumeAttachment](../src/k8s_facilities.md#volumeattachment)

 ```go
 type VolumeAttachmentHandler struct {